Chart Color Schemes

 Infrastructure

-Airport West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Airport West has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified thirteen projects expected to influence the region.
-Notable initiatives are Hart Precinct, Textron Aviation Hangar 83, Essendon Fields, and Airport Toyota Expansion.
-The following details projects considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects likely to impact the area.
+Notable projects include Hart Precinct, Textron Aviation Hangar 83, Essendon Fields, and Airport Toyota Expansion.
+The following details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.